PacktPublishing/Vue.js-3.0-Cookbook/chapter-2/2.8/README.md

-# 2.5 - Adding plugins to a vue-cli project with vue-ui
+# 2.8 - Creating a custom function decorators with vue-class-component

 ## Project setup
 ```